Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Realizations of quantum groups associated to Weyl group elements

 The realizations $U_h^{s}({\frak g})$ of the quantum group $U_h({\frak g})$ are related to quantizations of some nonstandard bialgebra structures on $\frak g$.
 At the quantum level changing bialgebra structure corresponds to the so--called Drinfeld twist.
-The relevant class of such twists described in the following proposition. \begin{proposition} Let $(A,\mu , \imath , \Delta , \varepsilon , S)$ be a Hopf algebra over a commutative ring with multiplication $\mu$, unit $\imath$, comultiplication $\Delta$, counit $\varepsilon$ and antipode $S$.
-Let $\mathcal F$ be an invertible element of $A\otimes A$ such that
+The relevant class of such twists is described in the following proposition which is a combination of Propositions 4.2.13, 16.1.5, of formula (15) in \S 16.1 in \cite{ChP}, and of the results of \S 1 in \cite{Dri}. \begin{proposition} Let $(A,\mu , \imath , \Delta , \varepsilon , S)$ be a (topological) Hopf algebra over a commutative ring with multiplication $\mu$, unit $\imath$, comultiplication $\Delta$, counit $\varepsilon$ and antipode $S$. (i) Let $\mathcal F$ be an invertible element of the (completed) tensor product $A\otimes A$ such that